Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Single Impurity

-To study the spectral features of the impurity, we compute its quasiparticle residue $Z$.
-This quantity measures the spectral weight of the quasiparticle and quantifies how particle-like impurity behaves in an interacting medium.
-The residue is defined as the square of the overlap between the interacting ground state and the non-interacting boson-impurity state
+To delve into the impurity behavior across the phase transition of the medium, we compute the quasiparticle residue $Z$ of the impurity.
+This quantity measures the spectral weight of the quasiparticle, quantifying how particle-like the impurity remains in an interacting environment.
+It is defined as the square of the overlap between the interacting ground state and the non-interacting boson-impurity state

-where $\Psi_{1}(n_{B},V_{B},U_{BI})$ denotes the ground state of the environment with one impurity for the system parameters $(n_{B},V_{B},U_{BI})$.
-In Figs. \ref{fig:3}(a)-\ref{fig:3}(d), we show the value of $Z$ as a function of $U_{BI}/t$ for different values of $n_{B}$ and $V_{B}/t$.
-We observe that for $0<n_{B}<1/2$, the attractive polaron is more robust, as the repulsive polaron loses its spectral weight more rapidly with increasing boson-impurity interaction.
-Due to particle-hole symmetry, the opposite is true for $n_{B}>1/2$ (see Appendix \ref{Ap1}).